KaiHotz/react-formik-ui/README.md

 By default all component have NO styling applied att all.</br>
 This is intentionally, so you have the posibility to apply your own styling.</br>
-All the components used in the form are scoped by the default classes, situated on the Form component, `react-formik-ui form-wrapper`
+All the components used in the Form are scoped by the default classes, situated on the Form component, `react-formik-ui form-wrapper`

 Each component has its corresponding wrapper class (eg: Input component  `input-wrapper` ), as well as the class `form-element`.</br>
 you also can pass your own custom class to the wrapper of each component bay passing the `className` prop.

+You also can pass the `style` prop on each component, to add custom inline styles to the wrapper div for each component.

 Anyhow, if you pass the  `structured` prop to the Form component, a minimal styling will be applied to add some structure to the form and each form element.